OSHA will update or add to these FAQs based on questions received from stakeholders.

 Provide each employee information about the ETS; workplace policies and procedures; vaccination efficacy, safety and benefits; protections against retaliation and discrimination; and laws that provide for criminal penalties for knowingly supplying false documentation (paragraph (j))

 Report work-related COVID-19 fatalities to OSHA within 8 hours and work-related COVID-19 in-patient hospitalizations within 24 hours (paragraph (k))

 Ensure employees who are not fully vaccinated are tested for COVID-19 at least weekly (if in the workplace at least once a week) or within 7 days before returning to work (if away from the workplace for a week or longer) (paragraph (g))

-If an employee completes the entire primary vaccination series within 60 days following publication in the Federal Register (i.e., by January 4, 2022), that employee does not have to be tested under paragraph (g), even if the employee has not yet completed the two-week waiting period that is required to meet the definition of fully vaccinated in paragraph (c).
-Employers must begin compliance with the testing requirements of paragraph (g) only for employees who have not yet received the requisite number of doses for a primary vaccination series (i.e., employees who have not received any doses, employees who have received only one dose of a two-dose series) by January 4, 2022.
+If an employee completes the entire primary vaccination series by February 9, 2022, that employee does not have to be tested under paragraph (g), even if the employee has not yet completed the two-week waiting period that is required to meet the definition of fully vaccinated in paragraph (c).
+Employers must begin compliance with the testing requirements of paragraph (g) only for employees who have not yet received the requisite number of doses for a primary vaccination series (i.e., employees who have not received any doses, employees who have received only one dose of a two-dose series) by February 9, 2022.

 Employers and employees should note that this is not a complete list of vaccinations that are acceptable under the ETS.
 The ETS allows for vaccination with vaccines that have been approved or authorized for emergency use by the FDA, vaccines listed for emergency use by the WHO, vaccines used in clinical trials, and “mix-and-match” vaccination series.
 Employers and employees should consult the definition of “fully vaccinated” in paragraph (c) of the ETS for more details.